ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/file-manager.md

 **Control Panel Location: `Files`**

-TIP: If you are looking for information on using the files in your entries and templates, reference the [File module](add-ons/file.md) and [File fieldtype](fieldtypes/file.md) documentation
+TIP: If you are looking for information on using files in your entries and templates, reference the [File module](add-ons/file.md) and [File fieldtype](fieldtypes/file.md) documentation

 On the main File Manager page you can view all of your previously uploaded files.
-Files list can be filtered by a number of criterias as well as searched.
+Files can be filtered and searched by a number of criteria.
 The data included in the displayed list can be customized.
-The files can be manipulated separately or in bulk.
+The files can also be manipulated separately or in bulk.

 [TOC]cp-file